 - Pear Deck

 Do these 5 platforms also support your needs as a teacher?

 The answer is: partially.
 All tools are different and focus on certain features more than others.
-While Nearpod and LessonUp are very strong in offering interactive features, Kahoot! is known for its huge quiz database, and PowerPoint as a top presentation tool.
+While Nearpod and LessonUp are very strong in offering interactive elements, Kahoot! is known for its huge quiz database, and PowerPoint as a top presentation tool.

-- Nearpod offers a wide selection of interactive features to engage students, almost as many as LessonUp.
+- Nearpod offers a wide selection of interactive elements to engage students, almost as many as LessonUp.
 Interaction is very important to both platforms.
 With LessonUp, for example, you can embed a spinner, traffic light, or hotspots to interact with your students also with visuals in motion.

 - Kahoot! provides the biggest amount of quizzes, and offers instant feedback options, as LessonUp does.
 Nevertheless, LessonUp also saves the feedback in student reports, automatically generated and safely stored within the LessonUp classroom environment.

 - PowerPoint is a well-known, fine tool to build, organise and create content slides.
 Its main focus goes to the creation of detailed and well structured presentations.
 With PowerPoint, on the contrary of LessonUp and other platforms, interaction is up to you.